 Ecommerce Retention Metrics

-These numbers show whether your company is effective at holding onto customers who have already bought from the business before.
+These numbers show whether a company is effective at holding onto customers who have previous purchased products or services from the business.

 A variation of the repeat customer rate, this metric gives insight into the number of repeat customers who make another purchase a short time after their first purchase.